Vision

 Outputs

-• Board meetings are conducted regularly (minimum 3 per year) and Committee meetings are conducted as required.
+• Board meetings are conducted regularly (minimum three per year).

-• The strategic plan is reviewed regularly (every 3 years).
+• The strategic plan is reviewed and monitored regularly.

 • An annual external audit is conducted, with no significant concerns reported.